Ramadan: Employment during Ramadan

 Some countries impose modified work schedules.
-In the UAE, employees may work no more than six hours per day and thirty-six hours per week.
-Qatar, Oman, Bahrain and Kuwait have similar laws.
+In the UAE, Qatar, Oman, Bahrain and Kuwait, employees may work no more than six hours per day and thirty-six hours per week.

 Health effects

 There are various health effects of fasting in Ramadan.
 Ramadan fasting is considered safe for healthy individuals; it may pose risks for individuals with certain pre-existing conditions.
 Most Islamic scholars hold that fasting is not required for those who are ill.
 Additionally, the elderly and pre-pubertal children are exempt from fasting.
 Pregnant or lactating women are also exempt from fasting during Ramadan.
 There are known health risks involved in pregnant women who fast, which include the potential of induced labour and gestational diabetes.

 There are some health benefits of fasting in Ramadan including increasing insulin sensitivity and reducing insulin resistance.
-It has also been shown that there is a significant improvement in 10 years coronary heart disease risk score and other cardiovascular risk factors such as lipids profile, systolic blood pressure, weight, BMI and waist circumference in subjects with a previous history of cardiovascular disease.
+It has also been shown that there is a significant improvement in 10-year coronary heart disease risk score and other cardiovascular risk factors such as lipid profile, systolic blood pressure, weight, BMI and waist circumference in subjects with a previous history of cardiovascular disease.
 The fasting period is usually associated with modest weight loss, but weight can return afterwards.

 In many cultures, it is associated with heavy food and water intake during Suhur and Iftar times, which may do more harm than good.
 Ramadan fasting is safe for healthy people provided that overall food and water intake is adequate but those with medical conditions should seek medical advice if they encounter health problems before or during fasting.

 The education departments of Berlin and the United Kingdom have tried to discourage students from fasting during Ramadan, as they claim that not eating or drinking can lead to concentration problems and bad grades.